AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 ### Layout Container {#layout-container}

-This component provides a grid-paragraph system to allow you to add and position components within a [responsive grid](/help/sites-authoring/responsive-layout.md).
-This allows you to define differing content layouts based on the width of target devices, including a range of phones, tablets and the desktop.
+This component provides a grid-paragraph system to let you add and position components within a [responsive grid](/help/sites-authoring/responsive-layout.md).
+You can define differing content layouts based on the width of target devices, including a range of phones, tablets, and the desktop.

 ![chlimage_1-93](assets/chlimage_1-93.png)